top of page

 God has a remnant from each generation to spread the Gospel of Jesus Christ, thus disciples of Jesus Christ are being made.
 Likewise, servants are always provided by God to carry on the leadership and strength, which is much needed in society today.

-The following are a few names of servants that have spread Christ's Word from each generation: The Reverends Gault, Holmes, Daniels, Gamble, Tam, Washington, Wilson I. Reason, Clarence Martin Sr. of Yeadon, William Gillis, Sr., Stephen Michael Lewis of Wallingford, Pennsylvania, Stanley Smith, William Gray, Juanita Walters, Dorian Schenk, and our present servant, Aliston Thomas, who led by God and with His strength, is helping to rebuild, restore and reinvigorate Allen to become the Greater Church God destined it to be and advance His Kingdom!
+The following are a few names of servants that have spread Christ's Word from each generation: The Reverends Gault, Holmes, Daniels, Gamble, Tam, Washington, Wilson I. Reason, Clarence Martin Sr. of Yeadon, William Gillis, Sr., Stephen Michael Lewis of Wallingford, Pennsylvania, Dr. Stanley Smith, William Gray, Juanita Walters, Dorian Schenck, Dr. Aliston Thomas and our present servant, Lilieth Baugh, who led by God and with His strength, is helping to lift up worship at Allen to become the church God destined it to be and advance His Kingdom!

 To God Be the Glory!